ALL Metrics

 Foreign policy in the years 1945-1946

-The successful August Revolution in 1945 led to the establishment of the Democratic Republic of Vietnam.
-The Declaration of Independence, proclaimed on September 2, 1945, unequivocally stated: “The Provisional Government of Vietnam, representing the entire Vietnamese people, declares complete separation from colonial relations with France, annulling all treaties France imposed on Vietnam and abolishing all French privileges in Vietnamese territory” (Ho Chi Minh 2000a, p.
+Following that, the Declaration affirms: “The Provisional Government of Vietnam, representing the entire Vietnamese people, declares complete separation from colonial relations with France, annulling all treaties France imposed on Vietnam and abolishing all French privileges in Vietnamese territory” (Ho, 2000a, p.
 3).
 The document further affirmed: “Vietnam has the right to enjoy freedom and independence, and has in fact become a free and independent nation.
-The Vietnamese people are determined to mobilize all their spiritual and material resources their lives and property to safeguard these fundamental rights” (Ho Chi Minh 2000a, p.
+The Vietnamese people are determined to mobilize all their spiritual and material resources their lives and property to safeguard these fundamental rights” (Ho, 2000a, p.
 4).
 This historic declaration not only marked Vietnam’s independence but also established the principle that only sovereign nations possess the right to determine their own foreign policies.
+The study shows that the initial objectives of the DRV were: (i) to assert its political existence before the international community; (ii) to seek humanitarian and political support; (iii) to delay colonial restoration through a political–diplomatic strategy.

-The nascent government faced an extremely precarious situation: Vietnam’s independence lacked international recognition; over 30,000 allied troops (including French colonial forces and Chiang Kai-shek’s army) were stationed in the country, with both groups actively working to overthrow the revolutionary government; Viet Minh possessed only about 80,000 poorly equipped troops; opposition parties (Viet Quoc and Viet Cach), backed by foreign powers, controlled half of the Provisional Government’s ministries.
+The nascent government faced an extremely precarious situation: Vietnam’s independence lacked international recognition; over 30,000 allied troops (including French colonial forces and Chiang Kai-shek’s army) were stationed in the country, with both groups actively working to overthrow the revolutionary government; Viet Minh possessed only about 80,000 poorly equipped troops; opposition parties (Việt Quốc and Việt Cách), backed by foreign powers, controlled half of the Provisional Government’s ministries.

 The nation confronted severe challenges: an empty national treasury, the lingering effects of the 1945 famine that claimed over two million lives, a 90% illiteracy rate, and extremely low agricultural productivity (about 12 quintals of rice/ha).